capenaka/SlicerUpperAirwaySegmentator/README.md

 # Slicer UpperAirwaySegmentator

-3D Slicer extension for fully-automatic segmentation of CBCT upper airway volumes using "DentalSegmentator"
+3D Slicer extension for fully-automatic segmentation of CBCT upper airway volumes using "UpperAirwaySegmentator"

 <img src="https://github.com/alejandro-matos/SlicerUpperAirwaySegmentator/raw/main/Screenshots/11.png" width="700"/>

 ## UpperAirwaySegmentator Model
-UpperAirwaySegmentator is based on nnUNet framework.
-The Upper Airway (UA) is comprised of the pharyngeal and sinonasal airway regions.
-In this work, 75 CBCTs coming from the University of Alberta were manually segmented.
-40 of these CBCT sets were randomly selected for training, while the remaining 35 were used for testing its performance. <!-- Will change this number later when I add more CBCTs to the training in v2 tk-->
+UpperAirwaySegmentator is built on the nnUNet framework and segments the pharyngeal and sinonasal airway regions.
+The dataset was split 70:30 into training and testing sets and included 75 CBCT scans from the University of Alberta, 65 from a private Chilean center, and 80 CT scans (40 pre- and 40 post-operative) from surgical departments in France.

 If you use UpperAirwaySegmentator for your work, please also cite <!--our paper and -->nnU-Net: